Veraticus/veraticus.github.com/source/_posts/2012-04-24-introduction-to-programming-i.markdown

 You'll be learning computer programming through the computer language Ruby.
 Ruby was created with two goals in mind: productivity and fun.
 While easy to learn, it's also an extremely powerful programming language widely used in the professional world.
 Some of the most popular websites on the Internet were created with Ruby -- for example, Github, Hulu, and Twitter are all implemented in Ruby.

-To learn Ruby, we'll be using an online tool that allows us to quickly and easily try Ruby, called sandRBox.
-In our first **exercise**, we'll go to sandRBox and type in an example expression.
+To learn Ruby, we'll be using an online tool that allows us to quickly and easily try Ruby, called [repl.it](http://repl.it).
+In our first **exercise**, we'll go to repl.it and type in an example expression.

 1. Open up your web browser.

-2. In the address bar, type `sandrbox.com`, and press enter.
+2. In the address bar, type `repl.it`, and press enter.

+3. Select Ruby (beta).
+A new window opens; on the right half of the screen you should see some information and a command prompt, and on the left half a blank white space for typing.

-3. In the page that opens, type `1 + 1`, and press enter.
+4. The right half of the screen is the Ruby console.
+Type `1 + 1` into it and press enter.

 The output of your command is returned to you immediately.
 Congratulations, you're a computer programmer!